FDA OKs another Pfizer, Moderna COVID booster for 50 and up

 Until now, the FDA had cleared fourth doses only for people 12 and older who have severely weakened immune systems.
 The agency said this especially fragile group also can get an additional booster, a fifth shot.

-The latest expansion, regardless of people’s health, allows an extra shot to millions more Americans — and the question is whether everyone who’s eligible should rush out and get it.
-The Centers for Disease Control and Prevention is expected to weigh in.
+The latest expansion, regardless of people’s health, allows an extra shot to millions more Americans — once the Centers for Disease Control and Prevention weighs in with its own recommendations.
+One lingering question is whether everyone who’s eligible should rush out and seek the dose right away.

 Everyone eligible for a first booster who hasn’t gotten one yet needs to, FDA vaccine chief Dr. Peter Marks said.
-But the second booster is only for these higher-risk groups because “current evidence suggests some waning of protection” for them.
+But the second booster is only for these higher-risk groups because there’s evidence protection can wane and FDA decided the option “will help save lives and prevent severe outcomes.”

 The move comes at a time of great uncertainty.
 COVID-19 cases have dropped to low levels after the winter surge of the super-contagious omicron variant.
 Two vaccine doses plus a booster still provide strong protection against severe disease and death, CDC data show.